 “When you think of your life, you think you will be with your spouse for a very long time, grow old together and enjoy many special moments along the way.
 You do not think he will be taken away from you very early in his life and have you live on without him.
 When that reality hits, you have a better understanding of what life really is.
 I know John is now out of pain from his rheumatoid arthritis, topped with the COVID, and is with his everlasting Father in Heaven,” shares Debbie with a sigh of relief.

 The family complimented Saint Francis on the high quality of care Gaines received.
 They felt well informed of his condition even though unable to visit during his stay.
 The staff was always willing to talk with the family when phoning in for updates.
-They expressed true appreciation for the respiratory therapists, nurses and Joseph M. Fugaro, MD, FCCP, a Saint Francis intensivist and one of John’s main physicians.
+They expressed true appreciation for the respiratory therapists, nurses and John’s physicians.

-Debbie elaborates, “We were impressed with Dr. Fugaro: How he kept us informed, the long hours he was taking care of John, his concern for us and the level of care he provided John.
-He made sure the entire family was on the same page regarding John’s health.”
+Debbie elaborates, “We were impressed with [the physicians]: How [they] kept us informed, the long hours [they were] taking care of John, [their] concern for us and the level of care [they] provided John.
+[They] made sure the entire family was on the same page regarding John’s health.”

 The family was allowed to be with John Gaines when his time on Earth was near an end.
 Although it is a sorrowful time, the family feels uplifted by the love and compassion displayed by the Saint Francis staff.
 In addition to his wife, Gaines’ sisters Betty Gaines Essner and Martha Gaines Hamm were by his side when he passed.*

-“I am so thankful for Dr. Fugaro, but also for all those whose names I do not know that showed compassion to us that night, from the security guards in the Emergency Department to the nurses in the ICU, that made it possible for us to be with my brother during his last hours.
+“I am so thankful for…all those [providers] whose names I do not know that showed compassion to us that night, from the security guards in the Emergency Department to the nurses in the ICU, that made it possible for us to be with my brother during his last hours.
 I am also so thankful for Pastoral Care and all the professional personnel that cared for and were there with my brother when we could not be with him,” proclaims Essner.

 John Robert Gaines, 63, of Oran, Mo., passed away November 29, 2020, at Saint Francis Medical Center in Cape Girardeau.
 He was a lifelong farmer, retiring recently in 2017.
 He leaves behind his wife Debbie, daughter Sarah, son Derek, brother Andrew, and sisters Mary Ann, Martha, Donna and Betty.